Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Preliminary

 The next two lemmas are often used together: for two quasi-convex subsets, projecting onto one and then onto the other is coarsely equal to projecting directly onto the second subset.
-Here, $\mathsf{d}_{Haus}$ denotes the Hausdorff distance.

 \begin{lemma}\cite[Corollary~1.107]{KS22} Let $A,B\subseteq X$ be $\lambda$-quasi-convex subsets such that $A\subseteq B$.
 Then there exists a constant $E_{1}=E_{1}(\delta,\lambda)$ such that, for every $x\in X$, we have \end{lemma}